vinodf2f/vinodyevatikar.live/src/app/data/blogs/cancelling-api-calls-on-unmount.md

 title: Cancelling API Calls on Unmount - Enhancing Application Performance and Preventing Memory Leaks
 date: 21-06-2023
 author: [Your Name]
-tags: [API, performance, memory leaks, web development]
+tags: [API, performance, memory leaks, web development, React, React Native]
 ---

 In modern web development, it is common to interact with APIs to fetch data and update the user interface dynamically.
 However, when a component making an API call is unmounted before the response is received, it can lead to performance issues and potential memory leaks.
 In this blog post, we will explore the impact of cancelling API calls on unmount and discuss strategies to prevent such issues.